Using the queue in the Sonos app

 You can see the queue for the currently-selected room in the Now Playing section of the Sonos app.
 There are different ways to get to the queue based on which version of the Sonos app you’re using.

-• iOS and Android: From the Now Playing screen, select the Queue button in the bottom-left corner.
+• From the Now Playing screen, select the Queue icon in the bottom left corner.

 Still need help?